pkimpel/retro-1620/software/plotter/README.txt

 Prentice-Hall, Inc., Englewood Cliffs, NY, 1965, LCCN 65-17860, pp. 139-141.

+Plot-Demo-1.card, Plot-Demo-2.card, Char-Demo-1.card, and Point-
+Demo-1.card now all compile to disk and execute from the compiled file.
+You can extract the last three cards from each of those decks as standalone jobs to run the demos without having to compile them each time.
+Each of the demos also now positions the pen automatically during its initialization.

 1620-LM-042-PLOT.sps
     SPS assembly job for the FORTRAN-callable PLOT subroutine.
 Specifies the size of the plot area in inches, scales the plot area to